ForgeRock/axiad/SCIM/README.md

    3.3.
 Click on save.

 ### 2. Axiad SCIM Connector mappings Configuration
    Click `CONFIGURE` on the menu bar and select `Mappings`.
-Axiad SCIM mappings will be available as shown
+Axiad SCIM mappings will be available as showna

    ![Axiad SCIM Mappings](./images/axiad_scim_mappings.png)